 Takeaway

 I find black seed oil to be incredibly interesting, with an intriguing history and science behind it.
-It holds promise as one piece of the thyroid health puzzle, in its ability to balance thyroid hormones, treat infections, and stabilize blood sugar and cholesterol.
+It holds promise as one piece of the thyroid health puzzle, in its potential to support healthy thyroid hormone production, support the body’s natural defense against certain infections, promote blood sugar balance, and support healthy cholesterol levels.
 If I come across any other important studies, I will be sure to write about them on this blog.

 For more information regarding addressing your personal root causes of Hashimoto’s, see my book Hashimoto’s Protocol, and for recipe ideas that are thyroid supportive, check out my cookbook Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health.
 If you believe your adrenals are part of your Hashimoto’s root causes, I’d also recommend checking out my newest book, Adrenal Transformation Protocol.